theOneTrueFunniBoi/blitz3d_xgrade/README.md

 ### Building SoLoud MAV-Less

-Simply open "Blitz3D.sln" and build the solution!
+Simply open "X-Grade.sln" and build the solution!

 Or you could run the following shell/DOS command:
 ``` shell